-Bake for 40 – 45 minutes or until the sweet potatoes are cooked through and the topping is toasted, golden brown, and fragrant.
+Bake uncovered for 40 – 45 minutes or until the sweet potatoes are hot and fluffy and the topping is toasted, golden brown, and fragrant.

-Hand mixer – When I want don’t want a lot of lumps in the sweet potatoes I’ll use a hand mixer to get all the lumps out.
+- Hand mixer – When I don’t want a lot of lumps in the sweet potatoes, I’ll use a hand mixer to get all the lumps out.
 I like this basic hand mixer by Cuisinart.

-Food processor – You can also use a food processor to create a smooth texture with the sweet potatoes.
-This Cuisinart food processer is the one I use and recommend.
+- Food processor – You can also use a food processor to create a smooth texture with the sweet potatoes.
+This Cuisinart food processor is the one I use and recommend.

 This healthy sweet potato casserole goes perfectly alongside turkey and other Thanksgiving side dishes.

 - You don’t have to peel the potatoes.
 Another perk to roasting sweet potatoes is the skin will come right off after cooking the potatoes.

 - You can mash or puree potatoes.
 If you prefer a chunkier sweet potato casserole, use a potato masher.
 If you like a creamier casserole, you can process the potatoes using a food processor or hand blender.
 I think a chunkier filling works best, but it’s your preference.

 - Wait until the potatoes are cool before mixing in the egg.
 This might go without saying, but wait until the potatoes are cool before adding in the egg, or you’ll end up with scrambled eggs.